 Your ability to walk, run and perform sporting feats gracefully rely on the optimum function and movement of the your feet and legs.
-Our sports podiatrist Perth knows your feet contain 33 joints that can either be placed in a strong or weak mechanical position depending of the posture of your feet as you move.
+Our perth sports podiatrist know your feet contain 33 joints that can be placed in a strong or weak mechanical position depending of the posture of your feet as you move.
 The foundation your feet provide to the rest of your leg can mean the difference between winning or losing, running faster over a longer distance or having to replace your knee and hip joints by 50.

 If you feel pain, have trouble performing during sport or suffer from chronic shin splints, sports podiatry from Australia’s Foot and Leg Specialists Sports Podiatrist Perth could be right for you.
 Contact us today for an initial consultation.